Counselors

 When I am not at RCC, I enjoy running, hiking, skiing and spending as much time in the pines with my children and husband.
 I am on a constant mission to find the perfect americano and finish one of the many library books I am reading.
 On the weekends I try to squeeze in national park trips in our sprinter van and international travel whenever possible.

-Christina Curry, LPC - Counselor
+Christina Curry, LPC - Lead Counselor, First Responders

-I am a licensed professional counselor who has a special interest in working with first responders, adults with trauma, grief/loss, and anxiety.
-Growing up as a first generation Latina, I am passionate about breaking generational cycles of trauma.
-I have worked for many years as a clinician in crisis settings with individuals who struggle with chronic suicidal ideation, self-harming, and mood and personality disorders.
-My approach to therapy includes meeting individuals where they are in their healing journey with empathy and compassion.
-I utilize client centered techniques in addition to solution-focused therapy, Dialectical Behavioral Therapy (DBT), EMDR, and Cognitive Behavioral Therapy (CBT).
+I have worked for many years as a clinician in crisis/high acuity settings with individuals who struggle with chronic suicidal ideation, trauma, and mood/personality disorders.
+My approach to therapy includes meeting individuals where they are in their healing journey.
+I balance a judgement free, direct approach with understanding, empathy, and compassion.
+I utilize client centered techniques in addition to solution-focused therapy, motivational interviewing, inner child work, EMDR, and Cognitive Behavioral Therapy (CBT).

-I earned my Bachelors of Psychology from Northern Arizona University and a Master’s of Counseling from Grand Canyon University.
+I earned a Bachelors of Psychology from Northern Arizona University and a Master’s of Counseling from Grand Canyon University.
 I am a Licensed Professional Counselor (LPC-22573).
 I currently provide walk and talk sessions in the community, in-person, and telehealth appointments.
 I also provide sessions in both English and Spanish.

 Elizabeth “Lizzi” Budge, Clinical Counseling Intern Student - University of the Cumberlands